OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 If any one of the above checks fail, the option for fingerprint authentication should not be offered.

-Should all the above checks pass, fingerprint authentication may be implemented by creating a new AES key using the <code>KeyGenerator</code> class by adding <code>setUserAuthenticationRequired(true)</code> in <code>KeyGenParameterSpec.Builder</code>.
+Should all the above checks pass, fingerprint authentication may be implemented by creating a new AES key using the `KeyGenerator` class by adding `setUserAuthenticationRequired(true)` in `KeyGenParameterSpec.Builder`.

 ```java
 	generator = KeyGenerator.getInstance(KeyProperties.KEY_ALGORITHM_AES, KEYSTORE);